On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Relative entropy with respect to Wiener measure

-Let $\hat{W}$ be a standard $d$-dimensional Wiener process over time $[0,T]$ defined on some probability space $(\hat{\Omega},\hat{\mathcal{F}},\hat{\Prb})$.
-Since $\int_{\mathcal{Y}} e^{-f(y)} \gamma_{0}(dy) = \Mean_{\hat{\Prb}}\left[ e^{-f(W)}\right]$, it follows that for all $f\!: \mathcal{S} \rightarrow \mathbb{R}$ bounded and measurable,
+Let $\hat{W}$ be a standard $d$-dimensional Wiener process over time $[0,T]$ defined on some probability space $(\hat{\Omega},\hat {\mathcal{F}},\hat{\Prb})$.
+Since $\int_{\mathcal{Y}} \RMe^{-f(y)} \gamma_{0}(\mrmdd y) = \Mean_{\hat{\Prb}} [ \RMe^{-f(W)} ]$, it follows that for all $f\dvtx\mathcal{S} \rightarrow\mathbb{R}$ bounded and measurable,

-The difference with the formula as stated in \citet{bouedupuis98} lies in the fact that the control processes there all live on the canonical space and are adapted to the canonical filtration, while here the stochastic bases for the control processes may vary; also cf.\ the related representation formula in \citet{budhirajadupuis00}, where the control processes are allowed to be adapted to filtrations larger than that induced by the driving Wiener process. \end{rem}
+The difference with the formula as stated in Bou{\'e} and Dupuis \cite {bouedupuis98} lies in the fact that the control processes there all live on the canonical space and are adapted to the canonical filtration, while here the stochastic bases for the control processes may vary; also cf. the related representation formula in Budhiraja and Dupuis \cite{budhirajadupuis00}, where the control processes are allowed to be adapted to filtrations larger than that induced by the driving Wiener process. \end{rem}